ayyammal-g/consumer_complaints/README.md

                 |── output
                     └── report.csv

-     Update:insight_testsuite--->test2: Not present - Could not push the sample 1 GB data set  used for testing as Github does not allow files larger than 100KB
+     Update:insight_testsuite--->test2: Not present - Could not push the sample 1 GB data set used for testing to the repositary as Github does not allow files larger than 100KB

 ## Instructions to Execute the code: